digital-asset/daml-finance/docs/source/tutorial/getting-started/transfer.rst

 You also learned how to perform a simple transfer.

 However, transfers typically happen within a larger financial transaction.
-The next tutorial will show you how to create such a transaction and how to settle all transfers atomically.
+The next tutorial will show you how to create such a transaction and how to settle all transfers therein atomically.